 The Centre for Community Engaged Learning provides grants to faculty members to create community engaged learning (CEL) opportunities for their students.
-CBEL provides students with the opportunity to apply their discipline-specific skills and knowledge, working in partnership with community-based organisations to resolve complex community challenges.
+CBEL provides students with the opportunity to apply their discipline-specific skills and knowledge, working on projects in partnership with community-based organizations to resolve complex community challenges.

 2018/19 submissions are now open!
 Apply now.

 Take learning beyond the classroom and get funding for community-based experiential learning.

 For the 5th consecutive year, The Irving K. Barber Learning Centre and the Centre for Community Engaged Learning are pleased to offer funding to instructors teaching courses that include remote community based experiential learning (CBEL) opportunities for their students.
-This funding is intended to support collaborations between UBC students and organizations located in communities outside of the Lower Mainland, and other urban centres across the Province.
+This funding is intended to support collaborations between UBC students and organizations located in BC communities outside of the Lower Mainland, and other urban centres across the Province.